-Mass Transfer – ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users
+Mass Transfer Training Package, 10 Practical Exercises for ADVANCED Users

 Mass Transfer ANSYS Fluent CFD Simulation Training Package for ADVANCED Users

 This training package includes 10 practical Mass Transfer exercises using ANSYS Fluent software.
-MR CFD suggests this package for ADVANCED users familiar with elementary Mass Transfer theories and simulation and wants to become professionals.
+MR CFD suggests this package for ADVANCED users familiar with elementary Mass Transfer theories and simulation and who want to become professionals.

 The cavitation phenomenon is one of the phenomena in that vapor bubbles are formed in the part of the fluid whose pressure is low.
 Sometimes there is a misconception that the only reason for this phenomenon to occur and the formation of steam bubbles is because the liquid pressure reaches the vapor pressure (P_v).
 However, various other factors and parameters cause this phenomenon to occur.
 In project number 1, the fluid flow of water and the cavitation phenomenon around an INDUCER inside a pipe is simulated.

 Project number 2 simulates the cavitation phenomenon inside a radial flow PUMP.
 This pump is of the centrifugal pump (radial flow) type; In this way, the desired fluid enters it parallel to the central axis and exits it radially or perpendicular to the inlet path.
 Also, the multiphase VOF model is used.